abdkhanstd/LRDNet/README.md

 #### Download pre-trained weights for testing
 We provide many pretrained weight files.
 The models that were used to evaluate on KITTI evaluation server are represented by their names i.e., LRDNet+, LRDNet(s), and LRDNet(L).

+The weight files (HDF5 with learning gradients and abstraction layers preserved) , the submitted BEV, and HTML evidence of KITTI sumissions can be downloaded from [here (Uploading please wait]( http://www.cvlibs.net/)

 ##### Please cite As: